Why Optimal Scheduling Breaks User Trust

 The system optimized for task ordering.
 It did not model the conditions that produce trust: stability, predictability, and user control.
 That turned out to be the wrong objective function.

+The system managed a team's task queue.
+It ingested deadlines, priorities, and dependencies, then computed the optimal ordering across every engineer's calendar.
+Mathematically, it worked beautifully.
 In demos it looked great.
 Tasks slotted neatly into open windows.
 Deadlines were met with minimal slack.
 Dependencies resolved in the right order.
 The algorithm consistently produced schedules that no human could match by hand.

 Within two weeks, every engineer on the team was pinning tasks manually.
+They stopped accepting suggestions.
+They stopped reading notifications.
+Eventually they stopped opening the scheduler entirely.
+The system still ran, but nobody trusted it.

-It took me longer than I would like to admit to understand what was wrong.
+It took me longer than I'd like to admit to understand what was wrong.
+The algorithm was correct; the product was broken.
+The problem was not recomputation itself.
+It was immediate, user-visible recomputation with no damping layer.

 The Churn Problem